BRogers-BCIT/2800-202310-DTC16/README.md

 ## 6. Usage

-Our web application has five pages: index, profile, board editor, previous boards, and board analysis.
+Our web application has six pages: index, login, profile, board editor, previous boards, and board analysis.

 On the index page, users are able to sign up, log in, or they can choose to continue without logging in and head straight to the board editor.